shivangjhalani/airport-sim/functions.md

 - circularly-linked-list `luggageLoad` (luggage stack)
   > Put luggage on conveyour belt on last in first out basis and have passangers that have arrived collect them
   > keep rotating the belt
-- `collectLuggage` (luggage-circularly-linked-list, deboarded-queue, washroom-break-people)
+- struct-customer-and-luggage `collectLuggage` (luggage-circularly-linked-list, deboarded-queue, washroom-break-people)
   > Match circularly linked list and customer queue, if position of owner and bag same, pick it up.
   > Washroom break people come late and randomly get in middle of circularly linked list of people.
 - int `customs`(void)